 Open Safari, select File in the upper-left corner, and select New Empty Tab Group.
 Now, any tabs that you create while you work will be automatically added to the tab group you have made.

-We’ve been talking about the MacOS version of tab groups, but there’s good news: With iOS 15 updates, iPhones and iPads will get very similar capabilities.
+We’ve been talking about the MacOS version of tab groups, but there’s good news: With iOS 15 updates, iPhones and iPads have very similar capabilities.
 Safari’s syncing capabilities will also stay in place, allowing you to access tabs you created on your Mac on other devices.

-If you want to create tab groups on iOS, long-press the Tab button on Safari and select the arrow under Tabs to open the option for Tab Groups.
+If you want to create tab groups on iOS, long-press the Tab button on Safari and select the arrow for Move to Tab Group to open the option for Tab Groups.

 Don’t forget to keep updated on the latest Mac news for more information.